anovanmaximuz/restaurant-nestjs-docker-rabbit-mysql/README.md

    ```

 2. Dockernize
-   Make sure Docker is installed on your operating system, and look for the `docker-compose.yml` file or run the `docker compose up` command, there are several options:
+   Make sure Docker is installed on your operating system, there are several options:
-   - Full dockernizing, change the `docker-compose-backup.yml` file to `docker-compose.yml`, but first move the existing `docker-compose.yml` file
+   - Full dockernizing, use file `docker-compose.yml` if this failed try next option
-   - Separate dockernizing, without changing anything, use the existing `docker-compose.yml` file to run `docker compose up`, this is just dockernze mysql and rabbitmq, because we haven't had time to separate the entire app
+   - Separate dockernizing, without changing anything, use the existing `Dockerfile` file to run `docker build` to build image
 3. Env
    Create a .env file and paste below
    ``` sh